Thea Bjelde: Vålerenga (2021–)

 On 18 July 2021, she signed for Vålerenga.
 With Vålerenga, she helped win the cup championship in her first season, and she was voted best on the pitch in the cup final against Sandviken.

+In the summer of 2023, she extended her contract with Vålerenga.
+She was an important part of the team that took series gold for Vålerenga.
+Bjelde was selected for the "team of the year" and nominated for "player of the year" in 2023 Toppserien.

-National team career
+International career

 Bjelde has international matches for U15, U16, U17, U19, U23, and the senior national team for Norway.

 She was selected for the senior Norwegian national team for the first time in October 2020.

 After a decline in the Norwegian squad, Bjelde was called up to the team that was going to the European Championship in England 2022.

 Bjelde made her debut for the senior national team on 7 October 2022, in a private international match against Brazil at Ullevaal Stadium.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.
+She played in all games.

+On 16 June 2025, Bjelde was called up to the Norway squad for the UEFA Women's Euro 2025.